And what do they want?

 Could it be that the Maoist rebels are supporting and organizing the poor, exploited people to fight oppression, to establish a more egalitarian society where the wealth of our growing economy will be spread among all, not merely among a very small minority?
+And going further from a peoples’ democratic society to a socialist society by abolishing commodity production and replacing it with social production?
 Could it be that in the name of suppressing the Maoists, the state is going all out to break the backbone of these poor peoples’ fight?
 Could it be that the government is planning to wage a war, in our name, against our own sisters and brothers to help line the pockets of the rich?

 What do we really know about the Maoist rebels, their ideology, their plans and programs?
 Why does the government need to go to war against its own people and inside its own territory?
 Are the Maoists really blocking development?
 Who are these Maoists anyway and what do they want?

 Let us take one question at a time.

 The Maoists are revolutionaries mainly consisting of the extremely poor people including a large number of dalits and tribals.
 They come mainly from the toiling masses of India and they are trying to organize the vast population of such masses of this country.
 They seek to arm and train them so that these masses can resist the onslaught of the rich.
 In this effort they go beyond the idea that mass movements should focus on some specific issues like increase of wages, better health care, more honesty of public servants and so forth.